ricomoss/django_fixtureless/README.md

 1. Support MySQL
 2. Support SQLite
-3. Create Unit Tests
-4. Create a factory for creating groups of model objects
+3. Create a factory for creating groups of model objects

 Usage: